 A fully autonomous vehicle needs an accurate localization solution paired with the confidence that the localization solution is correct.
-Our GNSS technology is capable of providing decimetre-level accuracy to ensure a vehicle stays in its lane, or a safe distance from other vehicles.
+Our GNSS technology is capable of providing decimeter-level accuracy to ensure a vehicle stays in its lane or a safe distance from other vehicles.

-GNSS receivers use multiple frequencies, multiple GNSS constellations, Synchronous Position Attitude and Navigation (SPAN) technology and GPS Anti-Jam technology to provide the positioning and sensor integration that autonomous vehicles need.
+Our technology solutions for autonomous vehicles include GNSS receivers that use multiple frequencies and multiple GNSS constellations, Synchronous Position Attitude and Navigation (SPAN) technology, GPS Anti-Jam technology and interference mitigation, and correction services to provide the positioning and sensor integration that autonomous vehicles need.

 Many technologies onboard vehicles provide local or relative localization.
 GNSS provides an absolute localization solution, and with the following technologies can achieve the accuracy and availability requirements of a full autonomous driving solution.

 With the growing developments in automotive technology, the need for accurate, reliable and robust ground reference has emerged.
 Global Navigation Satellite Systems (GNSS) + Inertial Navigation Systems (INS) are an essential component of achieving high accuracy ground truth, mobile mapping and real-time precise positioning for autonomy.
 NovAtel delivers SPAN® GNSS+INS technology in easy-to-integrate packages designed to determine truth trajectories and benchmark your autonomous solution.

 Users have access to high-rate, smooth solutions, essential for high-speed freeway/highway driving.

 When combined with Real-Time Kinematic (RTK) corrections and post-processing, SPAN offers the best possible solution even through tunnels and ultra-challenging urban canyon situations.
 Flexibility of the system allows for the addition of a wheel sensor and other external inputs to further refine your solution.